What Are Brown-banded Cockroaches?

 Surprisingly their diet is quite flexible.
 Cockroaches eat many things.
 They like food crumbs, book bindings, glue, and wallpaper paste.
 Their ability to feed on household items makes eliminating them difficult without a comprehensive and professional control plan.

-Need help with Brown-Banded cockroaches?
+Need help with Brown-banded cockroaches?

 We'll call you!
 Leave your information below.